SEA-ME/SEA-ME-warm-up/README.md

 # Introduction

 > Do you know what is Git? and also know VCS?
-If not find it before starting piscine.
+If not find it before starting warm up.
 These powerful words change your life to be happier, funnier, and more communicative.

 # General Rules